-Career services guides students through the process of selecting a career, as well as assisting students with resume and cover letter writing, interviewing techniques, job search tips, on-campus recruiting, and their search for internships.
-For job openings and internships: http://www.collegecentral.com/morningside.
-Career Services is located in the Krone Advising Center.
+Career Services guide students through the process of selecting a major, as well as evaluating career options, including job shadowing and observational experiences.
+They also assist students with resume and cover letter writing, interviewing techniques, job search tips, oncampus recruiting, and their search for internships or externships.
+For job openings and internships, or to make an appointment, visit: www.joinhandshake.com.
+Career Services is located in the Krone Center.